lilo4591/game-of-life-client/README.md

 * Be able to clear the board
 * Stop simulation when there are no active cells
 * Make more use of remix framework instead of react as of today
+* Move restcall to an own component
+* Fix better state handling